Exploring the Link Between Hypothyroidism and Autoimmune Disorders

 - Iodine: Essential for thyroid function but should be taken under medical supervision.

-- Selenium: May help support thyroid hormone production.
+- Selenium: This may help support thyroid hormone production.

 - Vitamin D: Enhances overall wellness and can improve immune function.